sajjadGG/book-python/basics/about/syntax.rst

 Variables
 ---------
-Identifiers (variable/constant names) are case sensitive
 * ``NameError`` when using not declared variable
 * ``AttributeError`` when cannot assign to variables
-* By convention you should use English language

-Lowercase letters for variable names:
+Identifiers (variable/constant names) are case sensitive Use lowercase letters for variable names:

 >>> name = 'Mark Watney'

+By convention you should use use Latin characters and English names:

+>>> name = 'Mark'
+>>> imię = 'Mark'            # Non-ASCII characters in an identifier

 Underscore ``_`` is used for multi-word names